60frames/jestpack/README.md

 }
 ```

-Next up you'll need to tell Jest to use the Jestpack module loader:
+Then you'll need to get Jest to use the Jestpack module loader:

 ```js
 // package.json